 To request reasonable accommodations, students should make an appointment with the access advisor, Laura Cummings and provide her with the Reasonable Accommodations Request Form filled out.
 You may fill this form out at the appointment, before the appointment and drop it off in the Banacos Academic Center, or submit it via email to Laura Cummings.

 If this is your first time requesting reasonable accommodations, please register with the office by filling out the Registration Form and scheduling an appointment with the access advisor.
 Please provide the access advisor with documentation to support all requests for reasonable accommodations.
 The documentation should meet the documentation guidelines.
+You may provide your medical or mental health practitioner with a condition verification form to fill out which will serve to describe and provide relevant information about your disability.
+This should be sent to the access advisor.
 At the appointment, the access advisor will review the documentation, registration form and requests with the student to determine appropriate and reasonable accommodations.
 Further documentation will be requested where needed.

 Reasonable accommodations that are available include, but are not limited to, the following: